lperez31/metwork_getting_started/index.md

 In this tutorial, we are going to take a fresh CentOS 7 VM, install MetWork Framework, build a small api with the framework.
 And then we will see how we can monitor this api, deploy it, connect it to a database, and create bullet proof background tasks.

-All these steps should take less than 20 minutes!
+All these steps should take less than an hour!

 [Next step: Installation >](./1_installation.md)